You have a few options if you’d like to cancel your timeshare after the rescission period has passed. We’ll explore all of them in this post.

 If you owe a mortgage on your timeshare, there is a slim chance the resort developer will take it back from you.
 This is when a timeshare exit company can be a good option.

 If you can’t sell the timeshare and the resort won’t take it back, a timeshare exit company is a logical next step.
-We only recommend working with timeshare exit companies that offer a no up front fee escrow payment option so the timeshare exit company does not get paid until AFTER your timeshare is canceled.
+We only recommend working with timeshare exit companies that offer a low up front fee escrow payment option so the timeshare exit company does not get paid until AFTER your timeshare is canceled.
 Learn more about escrow and why it’s important.